safety-gear-for-ladakh-bike-trip

 What Protective Safety Gear Do You Need for a Ladakh Bike Trip?

-Here’s the list of safety gear to carry for Ladakh bike trip.
-If you book our Leh Ladakh tour packages, you will be getting all the riding gear as part of our group trips.
+Here’s the list of safety gear to carry for a Ladakh bike trip.
+If you book our Leh Ladakh tour packages, you will receive the best safety gear for your Leh Ladakh bike trip as part of our group trips.

-1.Riding Gear: Your First Line of Defense
+1. Riding Gear: Your First Line of Defense

-• Gloves: Pack at least two pairs of gloves, one for warm weather and the other one for cold conditions which has to be thicker and waterproof.
+• Gloves: Pack at least two pairs of gloves, one for warm weather and the other one for cold conditions, which has to be thicker and waterproof.
 Investing in the right pair is important to protect your hands from blisters, windburn, and potential injuries in case of a fall.

-• Riding Pants: Invest in pants with built in knee protection, if budget is a concern, you can use knee guards and wear them over regular pants, make sure you are comfortable for long hours of riding.
+• Riding Pants: Invest in pants with built-in knee protection.
+If budget is a concern, you can use knee guards and wear them over regular pants.
+Make sure you are comfortable for long hours of riding.

 2. Clothing:

-• Thermal Inners: You can pack 2-3 pairs of thermal innerwear for both top and bottom, these will form your base layer, which will help regulate body temperature and not make you feel sweaty.
+• Thermal Inners: You can pack 2-3 pairs of thermal innerwear for both top and bottom; these will form your base layer, which will help regulate body temperature and not make you feel sweaty.

-• Winter Jacket: A high quality, waterproof winter jacket is also essential to carry for cold nights and high passes.
+• Winter Jacket: A high-quality, waterproof winter jacket is also essential to carry for cold nights and high passes.
 You should look for the one with good insulation that’s also breathable.

 • Fleece & Woollen Sweaters: You can pack 3-4 pairs of comfortable and durable pants.
 Jeans work well, but specialised riding pants offer better comfort and protection.

-• Rainwear: A lightweight rain jacket is also essential as there might be sudden showers in cold mountains and staying dry is crucial for your health and hygiene.
+• Rainwear: A lightweight rain jacket is also essential, as there might be sudden showers in cold mountains, and staying dry is crucial for your health and hygiene.

 3. Headwear & Face Protection: